 International Students: Kevin Fay

-Massachusetts, Rhode Island, New Hampshire and Vermont students: Chris Marks
+Massachusetts, Rhode Island, New Hampshire, Vermont and Maine students: Chris Marks

 Students from All Other States: Matthew Middleton